odea-project/qAlgorithms/report/report.md

 Through them, a probable cause for incorrect splits in bins could be identified as an acceptable gap in a small bin which was considered too large while the correct bin was still part of another, orders of magnitude greater bin.
+Such insights are essential for providing a standardised NTS workflow which allows its users to judge performance to at least a semi-quantitative level.

 The program is now flexible and accessible for future expansions.
-It is now possible to pass centroided data as an object which will not be modified, and data can be returned in a reduced form, skipping the reading from and writing to csv steps.
+This is expanded by comprehensive comments in the code It is now possible to pass centroided data as an object which will not be modified, and data can be returned in a reduced form, skipping the reading from and writing to csv steps.
 Through other differences in implementation, a massive improvement in terms of execution time was achieved in comparison to the R code, while performing additional calculations for bin metadata and test conditions.
+A full binning procedure taking just a few seconds is very important for analysing large datasets with hundreds of measurements.
+Such demands are met by the presented implementation, provided a connection with the centroiding program is established.

 An important restriction of the presented test for too strict separation is that it only detects bins where a majority of points is affected.
 It is a